-Nikon D50 versus Nikon D60
+Nikon D50 vs Nikon D60

-The Nikon D50 and the Nikon D60 are two digital cameras that were officially introduced, respectively, in April 2005 and January 2008.
+The Nikon D50 and the Nikon D60 are two digital cameras that were revealed to the public, respectively, in April 2005 and January 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D50 has a resolution of 6 megapixel, whereas the Nikon D60 provides 10 MP.
+The D50 has a resolution of 6 megapixels, whereas the Nikon D60 provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D60 is notably smaller (13 percent) than the Nikon D50.
 Moreover, the Nikon D60 is markedly lighter (16 percent) than the D50.
 In this context, it is worth noting that neither the D50 nor the Nikon D60 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
+Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the Nikon D60 is 1 percent bigger.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.